Thieves & Kings

 The attached 10’-wide tower rises barely 5’-above the slate roof, and each of its two upper levels is floored with timbers., each of which is reached through a simple wooden ladder from inside.

-Hidden in one corner, lies a stone shaft that was constructed long ago.
-The shaft drops along a 3’-wide shaft for 30’, before entering a 10′×15′ room.
+Hidden in one corner, lies a stone shaft that was constructed long ago, hidden (DC 15) by a simple stone flag.
+The shaft beneath drops along a 3’-wide shaft for 30’, before entering a 10′×15′ room.
 From this room, a 5’-wide passage of hewn stone travels generally east, though it has numerous curves and places, sometimes worked, and sometimes not.
 After about 500’, it enters a small natural 40’ oval chamber with a marked 3’-wide opening.
 This new passage is 3’-wide and travels roughly 600’ south, slanting down rather steeply.
 At its end, is a 10′×10′ chamber, with a secret door in the east wall, that opens into the Deep Way, some distance west of Thornkeep.

 Spike Trap (Mechanical Trap) : The second rung of the iron ladder leading into the cellars below the great hall is trapped.
 DC 15 Wisdom (Perception) to locate the odd holes in the masonry, DC 15 Intelligence (Investigation), to disable by supporting the handle with an iron spike.
 When more than 20-lbs pressure is applied to the handle, it snaps down to activate the trap; a number of iron spikes snap out of the wall on either side, to pierce the leg and foot (or hand and arm) of the one who triggered it for +8 to hit, (3d4) Piercing damage, and making the individual grappled until either the pressure is relieved, once they can either wriggle free, or pull themselves out of its grasp.
 The trap resets itself once the pressure is relieved.